5. Project 3. To the Internet

 Please read the following instructions carefully:

 1. This project is to be completed by each group individually.
+Use your own code to complete the main parts of the tasks.

 2. This project contains 12 tasks.
 8 of them are optional (10 points + 6 points).